 Q. Have you had any other downtime besides the one instance?

 A. None whatsoever other than the one issue and that was a quick fix.

 Q. Do you have anything else to share about your experience?

-A. It is really quite simple, your competitor is understaffed.
-They only have 2 mechanics that were able to run an operation.
-You call for assistance and it would take them a week to just come and diagnose the issue.
-Alternatively, JJ Tech is there within 8 hours ready to address the issue.
+A. It is really quite simple: your competitor is understaffed.
+They only have two mechanics that were able to run an operation.
+You call for assistance, and it would take them a week to just come and diagnose the issue.
+Alternatively, JJ Tech is there within eight hours ready to address the issue.
 Everything that the competitor had recommended, JJ Tech told us the opposite.
-When it comes down to it, Jon told us what was going to happen and he has proved it.
+When it comes down to it, Jon told us what was going to happen, and he has proved it.
 Not one thing that Jon said has been untrue.